LAripping/SmartSaber/README.md

 1. Download and Install LabVIEW from [here](https://www.ni.com/en-us/support/downloads/software-products/download.labview.html)

-   > NI, the owner of LabVIEW offers a free 1year trial of LabVIEW's Community edition, which should be more than enough for practicing this project.
+   > NI offers a free 1year trial of LabVIEW's Community edition, which should be more than enough for practicing this project.

 2. Clone this repo